open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Particle in Uniform Magnetic field/Particle in Uniform Magnetic Field.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Particle in a Uniform Magnetic Field
       part1:
         ans1:
           value: The particle will move in a straight line.
         ans2:
           value: The particle will travel at constant velocity.
         ans3:
           value: The particle will spiral inwards.
         ans4:
           value: The particle will travel at constant speed.
         ans5:
           value: The particle will spiral outwards.
 ---
 # {{ params.vars.title }}